 Free Online Image Converters: Complete Guide to PNG, JPG, WebP, and SVG

 Choosing the right image format and converting when needed can cut page weight, improve compatibility, and speed up your workflow.
 This guide covers the main formats—PNG, JPG, WebP, and SVG—and how to convert between them using free, browser-based tools so your files never leave your device.
+Whether you are a web developer optimising assets, a designer exporting deliverables, or someone who just needs to change a file type for an upload, understanding when and how to convert saves time and avoids quality loss.

 Why Image Format Matters